 For additional resources to aid in your job search, please visit the Teacher Hiring Support Center’s website at http://thscnyc.org.

-Tips for your Job Search and Using the Excess Staff Selection System (ESSS)
+Tips for your Job Search and Using the Open Market Hiring System (OMT)

-- Complete an application by uploading your resume and responding to the writing prompts is an excellent start – but you must actually submit your application to a school or vacancy in order for your resume to be seen by a principal!
+- Completing an application by uploading your resume and cover letter and responding to the writing prompts is an excellent start – but you must actually submit your application to a school or vacancy in order for your resume to be seen by a principal!
+Applicants now have the ability to upload additional application specific resumes and cover letters.
+You can continue to upload your standard resume in Step 1 - My Profile but now there is an option to upload application specific resume and cover letter in Step 3 - Submit and Manage Applications.
+Principals will view the application resume and cover letter if uploaded – otherwise they will view your standard profile resume.
 Remember, all of your efforts to polish your resume and highlight your experience and talent won’t be noticed until you actually apply to a school or vacancy.
-So go for it!
+Custom resumes and cover letters that target a particular vacancy/school can add the necessary personal touch - So go for it!

-- Upload an updated resume to your profile.
+- Upload an updated resume to your profile and use application specific resumes and cover letters to target specific vacancies and schools.
 While doing so is not required, it is strongly recommended.
-A well constructed resume is an important marketing tool that allows you to showcase your skills and past contributions.
+A well constructed resume and personalized cover letter are important marketing tools that allow you to showcase your skills and past contributions.
 Without it, you are not displaying your qualifications and experience to your best advantage.
 Please feel free to access a helpful resume checklist as a guide.

 - Respond to the writing prompts to strengthen your profile.
 This is a great way to market your skills and past accomplishments in your previous school communities in a more personal way.